sebastiantoh/tp/docs/DeveloperGuide.md

     - `meeting edit` command: `EditCommandParser`
     - `meeting list` command: `ListCommandParser`
 3. The respective parsers all implement the `Parser` interface, and the `Parser#parse` method will then be called.
+4. Within `Parser#parse`, static methods in `ParserUtil` may be called to parse the arguments.

 Given below is a sequence diagram for interactions inside the `Logic` component for the `execute(meeting add <args>)` API call.
 - Note that the command is truncated for brevity and `<args>` is used as a placeholder to encapsulate the remaining arguments supplied by the user.